 10.19.2 The taximeter shall be positioned so that the display on the face of the meter is clearly visible to any person being conveyed in the vehicle at all times.
-The display of the taximeter shall be kept properly illuminated
+The display of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness, and also at any time at the request of the hirer.

-- 10.19.3 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 10.19.4 An official copy of the current fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein. - 10.19.5 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by the Council in connection with the fare tariff for the hire of hackney carriages.
-The taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 10.19.6 In the event of such a journey commencing in, but ending outside, the Borough, the driver may charge for the journey such fare as was agreed before the hiring was affected.
+10.19.3 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey.

+10.19.4 An official copy of the current fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein.

+10.19.5 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by the Council in connection with the fare tariff for the hire of hackney carriages.
+The taximeter should not be started until the passenger is in the vehicle ready to commence the journey.

+10.19.6 In the event of such a journey commencing in, but ending outside, the Borough, the driver may charge for the journey such fare as was agreed before the hiring was affected.
 If no such agreement was made then the fare to be charged should be no greater than that fixed by the Council in connection with the fare tariff for the hire of hackney carriages.